RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 You can transform matched values before returning them.
-You do this by specifying transform functions in the config file, here are examples for the built in and custom slot types (note that at this time the only supported built in slot type is AMAZON.US_STATE):
+You do this by specifying transform functions in the config file, here are examples for the built in and custom slot types (note that at this time the only supported built in slot types are AMAZON.US_STATE, AMAZON.US_FIRST_NAME, AMAZON.Month):

 ```json
 {